anjesh/internship-test/data-analysis/scrape-it/readme.md

 * If you write unit tests for your code
 * If you write readme file with necessary instruction to run the code

-Note: If you are creating a separate class file, your class filename should be "scraper.php", "scraper.py" and so on for other languages.
+**Note**: If you are creating a separate class file and accessing that class file from your run script, your class filename should be "scraper.php", "scraper.py" and so on for other languages.